-For the multi-gun airsoft experience, the instructor must hold a current airsoft endorsement.
-An NRA RSO is not considered a qualifying certification because the training differs from that of an NRA instructor.
+An NRA RSO or NRA coach certification is not considered an "instructor" qualifying certification because the training differs from that of an NRA instructor.

-- · Documentation of age
+- Documentation of age

-- Relevant BSA and NRA certificates on file (may be submitted with declaration).
-Note that BSA, NRA, and USAA certificates have different validity periods.
+- Relevant NRA, US Archery, Scouting America certificates on file (may be submitted with declaration).
+Note that Scouting America, NRA, and US Archery certificates have different validity periods.
 All certifications must be checked for currency.
-An NCS shooting sports certification requires at least one currently effective NRA instructor certification to be valid.
+An NCS range activities director certification requires at least one currently effective NRA instructor certification to be valid.

 - Observation of program implementation